sziklai19/English/angol4.md

 Dear Tom,

 My friend Jonny talked about a bicycle club that he found.
 Since i like cycling, i decided to join.
+Now i can participate in bicycle tours and competitions all around the country.
+I can also acces a website wher I can find useful tips and tutorials about bicycle maintenance.
+At the beginning of each summer they organise an event, where you can get your bike checked.
+I met a few people there who loves racing, and i decided to join them in the next race.
+We train on the weekends for 2 month.
+We do 50 km every time in different places.
+Sometimes we go up steep inclines, and sometimes we just try to complete the 40km on a flat road as fast as possible.
+Is there any similar club you can join there?
+Cycling with these people is so much fun.
+I think you would like it too.
+Anyway, maybe you could come race with us one day.
+Take care,
+Dávid

+## Íráskészség 2